-How to maximize sales with Facebook and Instagram 2019
+Strategic planning to maximize sales with Facebook & Instagram ads 2019

-So you've found your way here, huh?
-That's awesome!
-This lean piece will give you some pointers in the do's and don'ts for the second half of 2019; where the first part of that half consists of preparing your ad account for the holiday season gathering data and building momentum to enable yourself to have the best outcome when you want to maximize sales during Q3-Q4.
+So you've found your way here, that's awesome!
+This lean piece will give you some pointers in the do's and don'ts for the second half of 2019; where the first part of that half consists of preparing your ad account for the holiday season gathering data and building momentum to enable yourself to have the best outcome when you want to maximize sales during Q4.

 You: "How about starting off smooth with some thoughts on ad creatives?"